MaikuB/flutter_appauth/flutter_appauth/README.md

 </queries>
 ```

-## iOS setup
+## iOS/macOS setup

-Go to the `Info.plist` for your iOS app to specify the custom scheme so that there should be a section in it that look similar to the following but replace `<your_custom_scheme>` with the desired value
+Go to the `Info.plist` for your iOS/macOS app to specify the custom scheme so that there should be a section in it that look similar to the following but replace `<your_custom_scheme>` with the desired value

 ```xml